ZacharyWesterman/skrunk/README.md

 If you plan to enable the file module, you'll want to make sure you have a place to store blob data that is uploaded to the site.
 It can be any directory, but going forward we'll assume it's `/var/blob_data`.

-Also, make sure you know the MongoDB URLs of the various databases involved.
-If not specified at run-time, these will all default to `localhost`.
+Also, make sure you know the MongoDB URL of the database.
+If not specified at run-time, this will default to `localhost`.

-Currently there are two databases, one for weather users (see my [weather-alerts repo](https://github.com/ZacharyWesterman/weather-alerts) ), and one for all other data.

 ---